-Under the settlements, the firms were assessed civil penalties, the amount which was based on the number and size of the offerings identified, with caps based on the size of the firm, and were also required to take remedial actions.
+Under the settlements, the firms were assessed civil penalties, the amounts of which were based on the number and size of the offerings identified, with caps based on the size of the firm, and were also required to take remedial actions.
 The underwriters must also cooperate with any subsequent SEC investigations, including any investigation of "the roles of other parties".

 Additional underwriting firms are expected to enter into similar cease-and-desist orders in the future.
-The SEC has not yet provided any settlement information under the MCDC initiative for issuers and obligated persons.
+The SEC has not yet provided any timeline or settlement information under the MCDC initiative for issuers and obligated persons.